brandur/sorg/content/fragments/macbook-12-revisited.md

 ---
-title: The 12" MacBook Revisited
+title: The 12" MacBook revisited
 published_at: 2015-06-14T04:33:27Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---